Derplord3264/SLaLM/README.md

 An experimental conversational AI agent built using **Spiking Neural Networks (SNNs)** with the **`snntorch`** library.
 This project explores the feasibility of using bio-inspired SNNs for natural language processing tasks, specifically dialogue generation.

-**Developed by a high school freshman as an ambitious exploration for a science fair project.**

 ## Features

 *   **Data Preprocessing:** Parses the Cornell Movie Dialogues Corpus into context-response pairs (`initialize.py`).